cca/moodle-backups/readme.md

 parallel_composite_upload_component_size = 50M
 ```

-Alternatively, we can set the `parallel_composite_upload_threshold` to `0` to disable this message and then the `gsutil` clients that download files added without the parallel composite upload won't need crcmod.
+Alternatively, set the `parallel_composite_upload_threshold` to `0` to disable this message and then the `gsutil` clients that download files added without the parallel composite upload won't need crcmod.
 In testing, files uploaded as composite objects are able to be downloaded via the Google Cloud Console, so they can still be accessed from machines without a compiled crcmod.

 ## LICENSE